msg-systems/holmes-extractor/README.md

 across the board would prevent topic matching from scaling, Holmes only attempts them for specific areas of the text that less resource-intensive strategies have already marked as looking promising.
 This and the other interior workings of topic matching are explained [here](#how-it-works-topic-matching).

-Because the decision as to which strategies to apply when are driven by thresholds that measure how often certain features occur within the document corpus, it is important to realise that a given result may not remain constant when the size of the corpus changes.
-This issue is especially pertinent when using the [MultiprocessingManager](#multiprocessing-manager) because each worker process applies its own thresholds and the scored results are pooled at the end.
-In practice, this seems to make little difference to the results that are actually observed, but there may be use cases where consistency and predicability are more important than performance.
-Consistency and predictability can be ensured by setting each of the `maximum_number_of_single_word_matches_for_relation_matching` and `maximum_number_of_single_word_matches_for_embedding_matching` parameters to either `0` (always off) or `sys.maxsize` (always on).

-[Embedding-based matching](#embedding-based-matching) is controlled by the overall similarity threshold set on the [Manager](#manager) or [MultiprocessingManager](#multiprocessing-manager) object, which measures the geometric mean of all the words matched within a structure.
-In topic matching used in the normal situation where `embedding_based_matching_on_root_words==False`, there are always two words involved in a match and the similarity for one of these words is always 1.
-A target value for the second word can thus be specified by setting the overall similarity threshold to the *square root* of that target value.
-For example, if pairs of words whose embedding similarity is higher than 0.75 are to be matched, the threshold should be set to the square root of 0.75, which is around 0.866.

 <a id="supervised-document-classification"></a>
 #### 5.4 Supervised document classification